SeriousOldMan/Simulator-Controller/Docs/Development Overview & Concepts.md

 			}
 		}

-		class DriveMode extends ControllerMode {
+		class ChatMode extends ControllerMode {
 			Mode[] {
 				Get {
-					return kDriveMode
+					return kChatMode
 				}
 			}
 		}

 		...

-The class *ACCPlugin* defines one mode class named *DriveMode*.
+The class *ACCPlugin* defines one mode class named *ChatMode*.
 To keep the global namespace as clean as possible, we use an innerclass defintion style.
 Second the action class, which handles the ingame chat messages, will be defined also as an inner subclass of *ControllerAction*:

 		...